Fact-checked

 Epidemiology

-Causes of the duodenogastric reflux
+Causes duodenogastric reflux

-In a normal state, the pyloric sphincter or porcine performs its barrier functions clearly and does not allow the stomach to enter the stomach that has already passed to the next stage of the digestive cycle in the initial section of the small intestine, the duodenum.
-Here, enzymes of the pancreas (phospholipase, trypsin and lysophosphatidylcholine) and bile are added to the gastric chyme with hydrochloric acid and pepsin.
+In a normal state, the pyloric sphincter or gatekeeper clearly performs its barrier functions and does not allow what has already passed to the next stage of the digestive cycle in the initial section of the small intestine - the duodenum - to enter the stomach.
+Here, pancreatic enzymes (phospholipase, trypsin and lysophosphatidylcholine) and bile join the gastric chyme with hydrochloric acid and pepsin.

 • with inconsistency of physiological cycles of contraction and relaxation of the stomach and duodenum (migrating motor complex);